John-okoye/MDI-Assessment/README.md

 # Task Submission

-This repository contains my submission for the data analysis task, including SQL queries and links to interactive dashboards.
+This repository contains my submission for the data analysis task, including SQL queries and link to interactive dashboard.

 ## Contents